 TKK, RTR.Telecom.Post and other national regulatory authorities are tasked with ensuring sustainable competition between electronic communications services.
 In order to fulfil this task, a continuous monitoring of markets for electronic communications services is essential to determine whether and which regulatory intervention is necessary.
 The European Electronic Communications Code (EECC), and theAustrian Telecommunications Act 2021, aims to promote the interoperability of these services and the development and use of very high capacity networks as well as the provision of innovative and affordable services through variety of services and competition.
 OTTs and platforms have considerable influence on markets for electronic communications services.
 For example, in the case of number-independent communications services (such as most instant messengers), the regulatory authority may stipulate interoperability under certain conditions in consultation with the European Commission and other authorities (as is the case with voice telephony services).
 The DMA entails interoperability obligations on number-independent interpersonal communication services of gatekeepers in basic features.
 The European Commission can consult BEREC regarding these obligations.

 Large digital conglomerates are actively shaping the digital space and their digital platforms and ecosystems have a significant and still increasing economic importance, also triggering a multitude of digital innovations.
 In the first half of 2020, RTR.Telekom.Post introduced a project to monitor communications services and digital gatekeepers in the internet value chain.
 The monitoring is focused on platforms and ecosystems, in particular their market power and their behaviour on the market, which may consist of measures to support tipping and suppress competitive pressure from third parties in and for the market.
 In addition to RTR.Telekom.Post, this methodological document for monitoring digital platforms aims to inform other institutions about essential matters relating to and competitive aspects of platforms.
-As such, it is also part of the intensified cooperation with the Austrian Competition Authority (BWB) on digital issues agreed upon in the autumn of 2019.
-The German version of the methodological document on monitoring was updated in 2022 with findings from its application.
+As such, it is also part of the intensified cooperation with the Austrian Competition Authority (BWB) on digital issues.
+The German version of the methodological document on monitoring was updated with findings from its application.
 The legal regulations in the Cartel Act and in the political agreement on the European DMA were taken into account.